Ccrlll/hello-world/README.md

+# Hello-World
-Just wanna say Hello to everyone whoever you are 😊.
+Just want to say hello to everyone, wherever you are 😊.